rododer/IntercrosseTimer/README.md

 [Click here to download the APK!](app/release/app-release.apk)

 ENGLISH VERSION BELOW
-This App is in english and german
+This App is available in english, german, french and czech

 Eine Android-App für Intercrosse.